NeuraiProject/Neurai/doc/covenants.md

 The wallet address type is chosen with `-addresstype=legacy|pq|ecdsa` when the wallet file is created (default `legacy`) and stored in it; opening an existing wallet with a different `-addresstype` is an init error, and without the option the stored type is used (`getwalletinfo` reports it).
+In the GUI, the first-run wallet dialog (create or restore from seed words) offers the three types, preset to `-addresstype`; when restoring, the type must be the one the wallet was created with, since each type derives its own keys.
 The type is what the wallet hands out by default, in Qt and over RPC (`getnewaddress`, `getaccountaddress`, `getrawchangeaddress`, change outputs, the asset RPCs and mining):